 Prepare for the Amazon Diseases

 Even if you have a steel like immune system, the Amazon is definitely no picnic when it comes to matters of health and hygiene.
-The Amazon’s waters teem with parasites and amoebas that can seriously mess with your delicate Western immune system and lead, at best, to that vexing trilogy of vomit, fever and diarrhea, at worst to dysentery, typhoid and cholera. provoke acute and, at times, fatal diseases like Chagas Disease.
+The Amazon’s waters are full of parasites and amoebas.
+These can severely affect your Western immune system.
+This can result in symptoms like vomit, fever, and diarrhea or even more serious ailments like dysentery, typhoid, and cholera.
+They can also provoke acute diseases, including fatal ones like Chagas Disease.

 Ask a travel doctor which vaccinations you need before travelling – and make sure you do this at least a month in advance.
 I got Yellow Fever and Tetanus shots before leaving New Zealand.
 In reality, there are a lot of relevant shots which you can (and should) get.

 There is no vaccination for malaria.
-It is recommended to take malaria tablets for at least two weeks before your Amazon Rainforest Trip and for at least four weeks after leaving.
+It is recommended to take malaria tablets for at least two weeks before your trip and for at least four weeks after leaving.
 This will prevent you from picking up the disease.

 Make sure you buy a strong repellent.
 Be sure to ask before you buy if it is effective against malaria mosquitos.
-Spray it on your whole body before you get dressed and then spray some over top of your clothes, too, just for good measure.
+Spray it on your whole body before you get dressed and then spray some over top of your clothes, too.

 Try to avoid mosquitos as much as possible.
 If you can use a mosquito net etc, even better.
 If you’re going to be spending time inside the jungle, be aware that there are huge quantities of mosquitos, especially at night time.